ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 * Dowload **PyQt5-5.13.2.tar.gz** from (https://www.riverbankcomputing.com/software/pyqt/download5)

+  * If v5.13.2 is missing, you can find it from here: [PyQt5-5.13.2](https://github.com/ES-TUDelft/robot-interaction-tool/tree/master/docs/extra)

 * Open a new terminal and cd to the downloads folder (or to where you dowloaded PyQt)

 `$ cd Downloads`